jochym/qecalc/DOC/sphinx/tutorial.rst

 Execute your python script which uses qecalc API from your working dir.

-See examples directory as well as API documentation for more details
+Please, see examples directory as well as API documentation for more details.
+IPython is a nice tool to play with the examples.

 Examples
 ------------